From formulas to cirquents in computability logic

 We define a situation $^\dagger$ for $C$ by stipulating that, for any elementary or general $L$-port $c$ of $C$, $c^\dagger=\mathbb{T}$ iff $\Gamma^{c.}$ is a $\pp$-won run of $L^*$.

-From our description of the work of $\cal U$ it is clear that $\cal M$ and $\cal U$ act in exactly the same ways in the selectional clusters of $C$.
+From our description of the work of $\mathcal U$ it is clear that $\mathcal M$ and $\mathcal U$ act in exactly the same ways in the selectional clusters of $C$.
 That is, $\Gamma$ and $\Theta$ contain exactly the same labmoves of the form $\xx c.j$ where $c$ is a selectional cluster.
 From this observation and our choice of $^\dagger$, with a little thought, we can see that:

-Let $^\ddagger$ be the situation for $C$ that agrees with $^\dagger$ in all cases except that, whenever $(a,b)\in{\cal A}$ and $a^\dagger=b^\dagger=\mathbb{T}$, we have $a^\ddagger=\mathbb{T}$ and $b^\ddagger=\mathbb{F}$.
+Let $^\ddagger$ be the situation for $C$ that agrees with $^\dagger$ in all cases except that, whenever $(a,b)\in{\mathcal A}$ and $a^\dagger=b^\dagger=\mathbb{T}$, we have $a^\ddagger=\mathbb{T}$ and $b^\ddagger=\mathbb{F}$.
 In view of the monotonicity of the truth conditions associated with all types of gates, it is clear that

-Consider any $(a,b)\in{\cal A}$.
+Consider any $(a,b)\in{\mathcal A}$.
 By our choice of $^\ddagger$, it is impossible that $a^\ddagger=b^\ddagger=\mathbb{T}$.
 And, with (\ref{jun1a}) in mind, it is also impossible that $a^\ddagger=b^\ddagger=\mathbb{F}$.
 Thus, $^\ddagger$ assigns different values to $a$ and $b$.
 This means that

-Since $\cal M$ accomplishes $C$, in view of (\ref{jun1b}), $C$ is true w.r.t. $(^\ddagger,\Theta)$.
+Since $\mathcal M$ accomplishes $C$, in view of (\ref{jun1b}), $C$ is true w.r.t. $(^\ddagger,\Theta)$.
 But then, by (\ref{m31b}) and (\ref{m31a}), $C$ is true w.r.t. $(^*,\Gamma)$, meaning that $\Gamma$ is a $\pp$-won run of $C^*$.
-But remember that $\Gamma$ was an arbitrary run generated by $\cal U$ and $^*$ was an arbitrary interpretation.
-Thus, $\cal U$ is a uniform solution for $C$.
-It remains to make the straightforward observation that, as promised in the theorem, our construction of $\cal U$ from $\cal M$ is effective.
-Our proof here is in many but respects symmetric to the proof of clause 1.
+But remember that $\Gamma$ was an arbitrary run generated by $\mathcal U$ and $^*$ was an arbitrary interpretation.
+Thus, $\mathcal U$ is a uniform solution for $C$.
+It remains to make the straightforward observation that, as promised in the theorem, our construction of $\mathcal U$ from $\mathcal M$ is effective.

+{\bf Proof of clause 2.}\ Our proof here is in many respects symmetric to the proof of clause 1.

-Consider an arbitrary cirquent $C$, and an arbitrary HPM \ $\cal U$ such that $\cal U$ wins $C^*$ for any nice interpretation $^*$.
-Our goal is to construct an HPM \ $\cal M$ such that $\cal M$ accomplishes $C$.
+Consider an arbitrary cirquent $C$, and an arbitrary HPM \ $\mathcal U$ such that $\mathcal U$ wins $C^*$ for any nice interpretation $^*$.
+Our goal is to construct an HPM \ $\mathcal M$ such that $\mathcal M$ accomplishes $C$.